What could be simpler than an impulse move through a level?

 If you enjoyed this article, please share it and pass it on with the social media buttons below!

-If you would like to learn more about my strategy include advanced supply & demand concepts, market structure, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies, then head on over to my Udemy course.
+If you would like to learn more about my strategy include advanced supply & demand concepts, how the smart money manipulates the market, and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies, then head on over to my Udemy course.